 Access to UC Berkeley library stacks and online resources, free and discounted software, and professional development through LinkedIn Learning.
 Workers compensation and general liability insurance coverage, Medicare contributions, and mandatory Safe Harbor Defined Contribution Plan contributions (in lieu of Social Security).

 - Bachelor's degree or equivalent international degree required.

 - All work must be performed in the United States, whether in person or online.
 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 Due to the part-time, temporary nature of instructor positions, UC Berkeley Extension is unable to provide US visa/work permits for this position.

 - Advanced degree in subject area preferred.

-- Teaching, training or coaching experience in the course subject, within a corporate environment, or at a U.S. college/university institution.
+- 3 or more years of teaching, training, mentoring, or coaching experience in the course subject, within a corporate environment or at a U.S. college/university institution.

 - Knowledge of federal and California state laws and regulations as applicable to the course subject.

 - Experience in course development, including creating original academic content such as syllabi, learning objectives, lectures/presentations/scripts, learning activities, assignments, assessments, exams, and quizzes.

 - Experience teaching and/or developing academic content for online courses.